ashvardanian/StringZilla/README.md

 # StringZilla 🦖

-StringZilla is the Godzilla of string libraries, splitting, sorting, and shuffling large textual datasets faster than you can say "Tokyo Tower" 😅
+StringZilla is the Godzilla of string libraries, searching, splitting, sorting, and shuffling large textual datasets faster than you can say "Tokyo Tower" 😅

 - ✅ Single-header pure C 99 implementation [docs](#quick-start-c-🛠️)
+- Light-weight header-only C++ 11 `sz::string_view` and `sz::string` wrapper with the feature set of C++ 23 strings!
-- ✅ [Direct CPython bindings](https://ashvardanian.com/posts/pybind11-cpython-tutorial/) with minimal call latency [docs](#quick-start-python-🐍)
+- ✅ [Direct CPython bindings](https://ashvardanian.com/posts/pybind11-cpython-tutorial/) with minimal call latency similar to the native `str` class, but with higher throughput [docs](#quick-start-python-🐍)
-- ✅ [SWAR](https://en.wikipedia.org/wiki/SWAR) and [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) acceleration on x86 (AVX2) and ARM (NEON)
+- ✅ [SWAR](https://en.wikipedia.org/wiki/SWAR) and [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) acceleration on x86 (AVX2, AVX-512) and ARM (NEON, SVE)
 - ✅ [Radix](https://en.wikipedia.org/wiki/Radix_sort)-like sorting faster than C++ `std::sort`
 - ✅ [Memory-mapping](https://en.wikipedia.org/wiki/Memory-mapped_file) to work with larger-than-RAM datasets

-- ✅ Memory-efficient compressed arrays to work with sequences
-- 🔜 JavaScript bindings are on their way.
+Who is this for?

+- you want to process strings faster than default strings in Python, C, or C++
+- you need fuzzy string matching functionality that default libraries don't provide
+- you are student learning practical applications of SIMD and SWAR and how libraries like LibC are implemented
+- you are implementing/maintaining a programming language or porting LibC to a new hardware architecture like a RISC-V fork and need a solid SWAR baseline

+Limitations:

+- Assumes little-endian architecture
+- Assumes ASCII or UTF-8 encoding
+- Assumes 64-bit address space

 This library saved me tens of thousands of dollars pre-processing large datasets for machine learning, even on the scale of a single experiment.
 So if you want to process the 6 Billion images from [LAION](https://laion.ai/blog/laion-5b/), or the 250 Billion web pages from the [CommonCrawl](https://commoncrawl.org/), or even just a few million lines of server logs, and haunted by Python's `open(...).readlines()` and `str().splitlines()` taking forever, this should help 😊